 (Pocket-lint) - Technology has been changing at a break-neck speed and developments over the last few decades have really been incredible.
 But what was popular on your birthday?

 We've put together a list of the most interesting, popular and powerful pieces of technology released over the years.
-From 1970 right up to today.
+From the 1960s right up to today.
 What was the favourite when you were born?